shogo82148/mecab-docker/README.md

 - jumandic-alpine3.12
 - jumandic-alpine3.11

+# License

+Dockerfiles are available under [the MIT License](https://github.com/shogo82148/mecab-docker/blob/main/LICENSE)

+These images contain MeCab, ipadic, and jumandic.
+The license information can be found in [CREDITS](https://github.com/shogo82148/mecab-docker/blob/main/CREDITS).

 # Usage

 The images are available on DockerHub, GitHub Packages Container registry, and Amazon ECR Public Gallery.